rianne2501/library/README.md

    cd library-api

 ## Api-Endpoints
+   This is how you use the codes
-   User Authentication
+## User Authentication
 POST /user/register: Register a new user.
 POST /user/auth: Authenticate a user and return an access token.
-   Authors
-POST /authors: Add a new author.
-GET /authors/get: Retrieve all authors.
-PUT /authors/update/{id}: Update author information by ID.
-DELETE /authors/delete/{id}: Delete an author by ID.
-   Books
-POST /books: Add a new book.
-GET /books/get: Retrieve all books.
-PUT /books/update/{id}: Update book information by ID.
-DELETE /books/delete/{id}: Delete a book by ID.
-   Book-Author Relationships
-POST /books_authors: Link a book and an author.
-GET /books_authors/get: Retrieve all book-author relationships.DELETE /books_authors/delete/{id}: Delete a book-author relationship by ID.